PierrickPochelu/word_tree_label/README.md

 <li> Spliting answers allow to a better understanging of neural network decision. </li>
 <li> if the network sees a picture and detect with high confidence an animal but is uncertain
 what type of animal it is, we still know it is an animal. </li>
 <li> As a consequence of above bullet, bottom of tree can be poorly sampled because data is rare, but super-class can be correctly chosen.
-Our approach is can be more robust to the lack of data. </li>
+Our approach can be more robust to the lack of data. </li>
 </ul>
 </p>